-What happens when community service and business mix together?
+What happens when community service and business intermingle?
 Well, something beautiful comes about.
-A sense of purpose and compassion fills every human involved.
-People, who feel like they have a purpose, tend to be more successful in their personal life as well as their professional life.
-Let’s take a look at how serving in the community can enhance skills, emit company culture, and help build a reputation for your small business.
+A sense of purpose and compassion fills every person involved, coloring the event, the business, and the cause.
+People who have a keen sense of purpose, studies have shown, tend to be more successful in their personal life as well as their professional life.
+Let’s take a look at how serving in the community can enhance skills, company culture, even reputation.
+Small businesses in particular have been known to benefit in the following ways.

-Enhances Skills - Volunteering takes a special set of skills that can contribute to a person’s business skill set.
-In a survey, an estimated 92% of HR executives agreed that expertise in nonprofits can broaden a person’s professional skill set.
+Enhances Skills - Volunteering takes a special set of skills that can contribute to a person’s business acumen (bonus!).
+In a recent survey, an estimated 92% of HR executives agreed that expertise in community service can strengthen a person’s broader professional skill set.

-Emits Company Culture- Volunteerism within work sheds light on how a company’s day to day culture is perceived.
-A consumer will more likely do business with a company that stands for a purpose.
+Enhances Company Culture- Volunteerism can shed new light on how a company’s day to day culture is perceived.
+A consumer will more likely do business with a company that definitively stands for something.
 A poll showed that nearly two-thirds of millennials prefer companies that contribute to charities.

 Share your experience